| First Circular Organization International Union of History and

 analysis of ideas that brought into being or changed an instrument or an

 institution forms also part of the topic.
+All kinds

 of scientific and technical instruments as preserved in museums,